 “But this soccer player didn’t think I was crazy at all.
 He said that’s exactly what happened to him sometimes on the soccer field.”

 Now Xuha really had Alex’s attention.

-“He told me he wished he could control it, you know, like make a kiss with a pretty girl last longer, but it didn’t seem to work that way.
-It just happened when it needed to and he said that he thought that maybe all great athletes could do that sort of thing when they played, even if they didn’t quite realize they were doing it.”
+“He told me he wished he could control it, like make a kiss with a pretty girl last longer, but it didn’t seem to work that way.
+It happened when it needed to and he said he thought maybe all great athletes could do this sort of thing when they played, even if they didn’t realize they were doing it.”

-“That’s a very interesting theory Xuha.
-Do you think that maybe some people become so good at a sport because they can do that?
-Or maybe they get really good first and then this technique follows?”
+“That’s an interesting theory, Xuha.
+Do you think maybe some people become good at a sport because they can do that?
+Or maybe they get good first and the technique follows?”

 Xuha shrugged.
-“I’ve heard some people describe something like it right before a car crash or other kind of emergency.
+“I’ve heard people describe something like it right before a car crash.
 You said you used to be quite a basketball player, Mr. Z?
-So, did you ever have this happen to you?”
+Did you ever have this happen to you?”

 Alex smiled.
 “Maybe a little.
-I think I have an idea at least of what it is you’re talking about.”
+I think I have an idea of what it is you’re talking about.”

 “Okay.
-So anyway, that’s what happened to me during that fight you saw.
-Like I didn’t ask for it or anything or tell my body to do it, but these guys just started moving a little slower, you know, slower to me and it made it easier to defend myself.”
+So, that’s what happened to me during the fight you saw.
+Like I didn’t ask for it or anything, but these guys just started moving slower, you know, slower to me and it made it easier to defend myself.”

-“I wish that could have somehow protected you from the idiot behind you whom you couldn’t see.”
+“I wish it could have protected you from the idiot behind you whom you couldn’t see.”